-How to Elegantly Transform From Gal Pal to Lady Boss.
+How to Gracefully Transform From Gal Pal to Beloved Boss.

 You’ve worked hard.
 You’ve done your time.
 You’ve put your hand up for every professional development opportunity.
 You’ve displayed more than once that you’re ready for more.
 And finally, it's happened.